KenPeterson7/TechElevatorStudentExercises/module-1/16b_File_IO_Reading/exercise/README.md

 While reading the file, be sure to handle any I/O exceptions that may occur.
 Display a message to inform the user about the error. *Remember that it's never a good idea to display the raw exception message to the user.*

-Here's an example of what your application could look like:
+Here's an example of what your application counld look like:

 ```
 What is the fully qualified name of the file that should be searched?